-We use “Invited Guest” to describe the way we hope to conduct ourselves in interactions with entrepreneurs and portfolio companies.
-We are invited guests at their table.
+We use “invited guest” to describe the way we hope to conduct ourselves in interactions with entrepreneurs and portfolio companies.
+We are invited guests at the entrepreneur’s table.
 Think of a dinner party when you go to someone’s home for a meal.
 Basic manners usually dictate that you:

 - Show up on time

 - Use good table manners, out of respect for the host’s time and effort